 In this course, the learner will build and polish one plastic injection mold.
 Learners will do several projects to gain competency, which will include electrical discharge machining, tool and cutter grinding, and a project that requires problem solving set-up problems.
 A work-based learning component will be completed by each individual; you will contact a manufacturer to get a job that you will bring back to the campus lab and complete the work as directed by the manufacturer and your instructor.
 Learners will gain additional skills in the operation of basic and advanced machine tools in the areas of milling, drilling, boring, reaming, grinding, CNC milling, and EDMing operations.
 PREREQUISITES: 32420321 Print Reading for Machine Trades, 32420371 Machine Tooling Technics 2, and COREQUISITE: 32420391 Toolmaking Theory.

 This course provides the classroom instruction that supports shop activities in semester four of the Machine Tooling Technics program.
 It is a lecture course that addresses the technology of various types of plastic injection mold dies.
 Major emphasis will be placed on the theory, design, and building of plastic injection molds.
 Small group activities will be utilized to enhance student learning.

-This technical diploma course is a continuation of Math 355.
+This technical diploma course is a continuation of Applied Technical Math 1.
 Topics covered include the basic geometry of plane and solid figures, right-triangle trigonometry, oblique-triangle trigonometry, and applications of these topics to trade and technical programs.
 Additional topics covered in this course are program specific.
 These topics include applications to machine shop formulas, Cartesian coordinates, point-to-point programming, land-surveying mathematics, and framing-square calculations.
-PREREQUISITE: 32804355 Math 355.
+PREREQUISITE: 32804325 Applied Technical Math 1.